ryanwang522/NS-Shaft/README.md

 ```

 # Reference
-* The project is based on
+* The project is based from [githubalexliu/NS-Shaftt](https://github.com/githubalexliu/NS-Shaftt)